Texas governor issues order banning local vaccine mandates

 Texas governor issues order banning local vaccine mandatesNew

-Texas Gov. Greg Abbott has issued an executive order banning any state or local mandates requiring people to be vaccinated against COVID-19, and he’s calling on legislators to vote it into law during their current special session.
+Texas Gov. Greg Abbott has issued an executive order banning any state or local mandates requiring people to be vaccinated against COVID-19, and he’s calling on legislators to vote it into law during the current special session.
 The move comes as Texas reported the most COVID-19 patients in its hospitals since the pandemic began.
-Nine counties, dozens of school districts and the city of El Paso have defied the Abbott mask mandate ban, and Dallas County is the latest county to obtain a court order blocking enforcement of Abbott’s ban.
+Nine counties, dozens of school districts and the city of El Paso have defied Abbott’s ban on mask mandates, and Dallas County is the latest county to obtain a court order blocking its enforcement.